 Parents can really help giving their children good eating habits.
 Or bad…

-If we pick on them, force them to eat, use fatty foods as praise or consolation and make our kids eat alone most of the time, we can really ruin their natural eating habits.
+- If we pick on our babies, force them to eat, use fatty foods or sweets as praise or consolation and make our kids eat alone most of the time, we can really ruin their natural eating habits.

-On the other hand, it we eat together with our kids, serve them healthy food they like, combined with a few new foods now and then, and let the child decide how much to eat, their eating habits are likely to develop well.
+- On the other hand, if we eat together with our kids, serve them healthy food they like, combined with a few new foods now and then, and let the child decide how much to eat, their eating habits are likely to stay natural and develop well.

 The parents’ responsibility is to: